TevaSemStudent/HAH913E_Physical_Activity_Accelerometry_Project/readme.md

-# Physical Activity - Accelerometry Project
+# Physical Activity - Accelerometry Project : Kinovea Video Analysis

-This is a project for the Health - Physical Activity module of the Master Digital Sciences for Health at the University of Montpellier.

-Using accelerometry data and video, we aim to compare the effects of arms movement during a vertical jump on the height reached.

-## Team Members
+## Tools :

-- Marylou CHATAIN
-- Ouissame NABILI
-- Marvin PENAULT
-- Teva SEMERIA
+Jump height is assessed from a video recording, an- alyzed using Kinovea software.
+Kinovea is a free and open- source two-dimensional motion analysis software specifically designed for video analysis in sports contexts.
+A video cam- era (4k/60FPS) is positioned in profile, at a sufficient distance to capture the entire body during the jump.
+The camera frame rate is chosen to allow for precise identification of the takeoff, jump, and landing phases.